-The dates for 2019 are June 22 and 23 for the Gay Pride Festival, with the Parade running on June 23.
+The dates for 2020 are June 27 for the Gay Pride Festival.

 During the weeks leading up to Pride, you can attend a number of related events and activities.
 There's a complete list on the Twin Cities Pride calendar.

 Rainbow Run: Downtown: A 5K supporting the annual Pride celebration, enters its eighth year.
 All runners (over the age of 21) get a free beer at the Twin Cities Pride Festival Beer Garden after the run.

 Family Fun Day, Como Park Zoo and Conservatory: Held on June 8 in 2020, the festivities begin at 11 a.m. and last until 2 p.m.
 Activities typically include races and table games; burgers, hot dogs, and salads; and a softball game.

-Pride Festival, Loring Park: The Twin Cities main event is a weekend-long Pride Festival, held in 2019 on June 22 and June 23 from 10 a.m. to 6 p.m.
-There are several stages hosting a variety of performers, still to be announced for 2019 but in previous years has included The Pointer Sisters, Adore Delano, and The Phoenix Philosophy.
+Pride Festival, Loring Park: The Twin Cities main event is a weekend-long Pride Festival, held in 2020 on June 27 from 10 a.m. to 6 p.m.
+There are several stages hosting a variety of performers, still to be announced for 2020 but in previous years has included The Pointer Sisters, Adore Delano, and The Phoenix Philosophy.